microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

-Create SQL server with Sample database,please provide the database name as "oaisqldemo" and server name as "oaisqldemo".Follow the links in below step to create the SQL database in the resourcegroup where you wil like to host your databbase and openai service  https://www.sqlshack.com/create-an-azure-sql-database-with-built-in-sample-data/
+Create SQL server with Sample database,please provide the database name as **"oaisqldemo"** and server name as **"oaisqldemo"**.Follow the links in below step to create the SQL database in the resourcegroup where you wil like to host your databbase and openai service  https://www.sqlshack.com/create-an-azure-sql-database-with-built-in-sample-data/
 <img width="905" alt="image" src="https://user-images.githubusercontent.com/50298139/222620998-e30223f8-b44a-4524-a80a-3aba68ce30ee.png">
 Please click "Set admin" and provide the functionname which in diagram is "azureopenaidemo" as the Admin Name
 <img width="674" alt="image" src="https://user-images.githubusercontent.com/50298139/222620873-0cb5201d-d587-41aa-b58d-d0b2bf73785e.png">